It Doesn’t Take a Weatherman to Forecast 2020 Reinsurance Price Hikes Due to Hurricanes

 - Have you been made aware of any underlaying risks within your company you may not have even known you had?

 For just 10 minutes of your time, our conversation can help make 2020 less costly.
 At the very least you’ll gain value from this conversation.
-Please, call me at (530) 661-0666 ext.
-4114 or click email@example.com to begin our conversation.
+For more information call our office to speak with an agent.

 From Reuters and Insurance Journal